Floatation . Warmth . Speed

 Definitely go with full-sleeves at these cool temperatures.

-You can manage without sleeves at these temps.
+Manageable without sleeves at these temps.
 We'd recommend going with full-sleeves, though, for added warmth and buoyancy.

-Definitely warm enough to go without sleeves, but unless you run super hot, consider wearing them anyway for the additional buoyancy.
+Warm enough to go without sleeves, but unless you run super hot, consider wearing them anyway for the additional buoyancy.

 Wetsuits won't be legal at USAT events, but if you're willing to forego the podium, consider wearing a sleeveless wetsuit.